As usual, with half my brain tied behind my back, just to make it fair.

 In the meantime, an increasing number of average ordinary Democrats think 9-11 was an inside job.

-It's totally irrational, but they're there, and they believe it.
+It's totally irrational, but they're there and they believe it.

-A redistribution of wealth, an opportunity.
+A redistribution of wealth and opportunity.

 Why that sells to certain people is because A, they're miserable, B, they're failures.